Skip to content

 © Daniel Ingold / Westend61

-Apartment Checklist – Inventory list
+Apartment-Checklist – Inventory list

-Landlord’s rights and responsibilities concerning your apartment
+Landlord’s rights and responsibilities

 • To hand over and maintain an apartment in usable condition (i.e., must remedy serious damage to the building and remove significant threats to the health of its occupants).